-The Birdville Independent School District (the "District") is issuing its \$140,150,000 Unlimited Tax School Building Bonds, Series 2023-A (the "Bonds") in accordance with the Constitution and general laws of the State of Texas, including, particularly, Chapter 1371, Texas Government Code, as amended ("Chapter 1371"), Sections 45.001 and 45.003(b)(1), Texas Education Code, as amended, an election held in the District on November 8, 2022 (the "Election"), and a bond order (the "Bond Order") adopted by the Board of Trustees (the "Board") of the District on July 27, 2023, in which the Board delegated pricing of the Bonds and certain other matters to a "Pricing Officer" who approved and executed a "Pricing Certificate" on August 3, 2023, which completed the sale of the Bonds (the Bond Order and the Pricing Certificate are collectively referred to as the "Order").
+The Birdville Independent School District (the "District") is issuing its \$145,390,000 Unlimited Tax School Building Bonds, Series 2023 (the "Bonds") in accordance with the Constitution and general laws of the State of Texas, including, particularly, Chapter 1371, Texas Government Code, as amended ("Chapter 1371"), Sections 45.001 and 45.003(b)(1), Texas Education Code, as amended, an election held in the District on November 8, 2022 (the "Election"), and a bond order (the "Bond Order") adopted by the Board of Trustees (the "Board") of the District on December 8, 2022, in which the Board delegated pricing of the Bonds and certain other matters to a "Pricing Officer" who approved and executed a "Pricing Certificate" on January 17, 2023, which completed the sale of the Bonds (the Bond Order and the Pricing Certificate are collectively referred to as the "Order").

 The Bonds constitute direct obligations of the District and are payable as to principal and interest from the proceeds of an annual ad valorem tax levied, without legal limit as to rate or amount, against all taxable property located within the District.
-Conditional approval has been received by the District from the Texas Education Agency for the Bonds to be guaranteed by the Texas Permanent School Fund Guarantee Program (see "THE PERMANENT SCHOOL FUND GUARANTEE PROGRAM").
+The Bonds are not guaranteed by the State of Texas Permanent School Fund Guarantee Program (see "THE BONDS - Security").

-Interest on the Bonds will accrue from the date they are initially delivered to the initial purchasers thereof named below (the "Underwriters"), and will be payable on August 30, 2023 (an irregular interest payment date), and semiannually thereafter on each succeeding February 15 and August 15 of each year until stated maturity or prior redemption.
+Interest on the Bonds will accrue from the date they are initially delivered to the initial purchasers thereof named below (the "Underwriters"), and will be payable on August 15, 2023, and semiannually thereafter on each succeeding February 15 and August 15 of each year until stated maturity or prior redemption.
 The Bonds will be issued in principal denominations of \$5,000 or any integral multiple thereof within a maturity.
 Interest accruing on the Bonds will be calculated on the basis of a 360-day year of twelve 30-day months (see "THE BONDS - General Description").